PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management: Chunk-based Memory Management

-An efficient mapping schema is derived by analyzing the model structure.
-Chunks are divided into four types according to types of tensors in model data, i.e., param fp16 list, param fp32 list, momentum list, and variance list.
-Chunks have the same size and different chunks can reuse the same memory space.
-Specially, PatrickStar does not allocate a grad fp16 list.
-Therefore, the grad fp16 tensors can reuse chunk space of the param fp16 list since, as elaborated in Sec.~\ref{sec:one_gpu_training}, the lifecycle of grad fp16 tensors can have no overlap with the param fp16 tensors.
 We first build the param fp16 chunk list in the order of model initialization.
-The first param fp16 tensor is allocated at the beginning of a chunk.
-The following tensor is allocated after the previous tensor one by one.
-When a new tensor exceeds the remaining space of a chunk, a new chunk is appended to the chunk list.
 In this way, when accessing a tensor in a chunk, the neighboring tensors used soon have already been in the same chunk.
 Therefore, the access locality is well guaranteed.
 For param fp32, momentum, and variance tensors, their corresponding chunk lists are mapped in the same way as param fp16.
 As a result, the offsets in the chunk list of param fp16, param fp32, momentum, and variance tensors of the same parameter are consistent.
-Scaling to multiple processes, four chunk lists are split along the same position.
-Therefore the chunks used by ADAM is in the local process and avoids cross-process communication.
+Scaling to multiple processes, four chunk lists are split at the same position.
+Therefore the chunks used by ADAM are in the local process and avoid cross-process communication.
+The mapping schema generates a certain amount of memory fragmentation.
+We use a lightweight tool to search for the best chunk size of minimal fragmentation before training.
+Experimental results show the percentage of fragments is usually below 10\% for common DNN models.
+If there exist tensors breaking the locality with irregular access patterns, which are not common in PTM, PatrickStar supports labeling them not managed in chunks.

-\subsection{Training Stage}
+\subsubsection{Training Stage}

-During the training process, PatrickStar needs to orchestrate chunks in the heterogeneous memory space correctly and efficiently.
-This section introduces the mechanism to guide the correct movement of chunks, and later we introduce an optimization strategy to improve its efficiency in Sec.~\ref{sec:opt}.
-PatrickStar's tensor is stateful and works as a finite state machine.
-Tensor has five states: FREE (no payload space, not initialized yet or be released), COMPUTE (in computing), HOLD (save the payload), HOLD\_AFTER\_FWD (save the payload after FWD), HOLD\_AFTER\_BWD (save the payload after FWD).
-We refer to the latter three as HOLD-like states.
+During training, PatrickStar's tensor is stateful as shown in Table~\ref{tab:tensor_state}.
+We refer to the last three states as HOLD-like states.
+The COMPUTE state indicates the tensor is about to be computed by an operator on a specific computing device, e.g., CPU or GPU.
+The HOLD\_like states indicate that the tensor is not involved in computation right now, but its payload must be maintained in memory, either CPU or GPU.
+We distinguish between the HOLD state after FWD and BWD, which is crucial for the following algorithm design.